Henry Eppes: Personal life

 Eppes was married to Lavinia Knight of Halifax County while they were both enslaved.
-The couple had thirteen children; seven survived to adulthood.
+The couple had thirteen children, seven of which survived to adulthood.
 Educator Charles Montgomery Eppes, namesake of the C. M. Eppes school in Greenville, North Carolina, was one of his sons.

 Eppes was an elder and minister in the African Methodist Episcopal Church.
 While in Raleigh for legislative duties he served as a pastor at the St. Paul A. M. E. Church in Raleigh.
 He also was a delegate to the Methodist General Conference in Atlanta, Georgia and Baltimore, Maryland.

 Eppes died on January 26, 1903, in Halifax following a bout of illness.
 (Note: Eppes' death date is incorrectly reported as 1917 in some sources.
 Hill notes that Eppes's son wrote a letter in February 1903 that mentions his father's funeral on January 29 in Halifax.
 The error probably resulted from the 1917 death certificate of a man named Henry Epps in Halifax County.)
 He was buried in the town three days later.